gazebosim/gz-sim/tutorials/log.md

 Currently, it is enforced that only one recording instance is allowed to start during a Gazebo run.

-\note If both a record plugin and a record command line flag are specified, e.g. `ign-gazebo -v 4 -r -f log_record_shapes.sdf --record`, the command line flag will be ignored, and recorded files will be placed in the path specified in the plugin SDF (or default if none specified).
+\note If both a record plugin and a record command line flag are specified, e.g. `ign gazebo -v 4 -r -f log_record_shapes.sdf --record`, the command line flag will be ignored, and recorded files will be placed in the path specified in the plugin SDF (or default if none specified).

 ## Playback from command line

 Playback can be triggered by `--playback` command line flag. `<path>` is the directory specified to record:

-`ign-gazebo -r -v 4 --playback <path>`
+`ign gazebo -r -v 4 --playback <path>`

 ## Playback by specifying plugin in SDF